geodatascience/geodatascience_repo/geokeywords/README.md

 	)
 ```

 I have used this worflow to generate several #hashtags clouds.
-Here are some examples :
+You will find some examples at the end of the document.

+I you have enjoyed this article.
+Feel free to send us some comment.

+Patrick S. Kanmeugne *for geodatascience.io*

 {::nomarkdown}
 <img src="./data/fr_emmanuelmacron.png" width=50% title="the most popular #hashtags related to 'emmanuel macron', generated on the 15st of May 2019">